vishaltak/gitlab-development-kit/doc/howto/runner.md

 Before setting up a runner, you must have [set up the GDK](../index.md) for your workstation.

-You can set up:
+You can set up a runner:

-- A runner to run directly on your workstation (local computer).
+- To run directly on your local computer.
-- A runner in Docker.
+- To run in Docker container.

 The GDK supports managing the runner configuration file and the process itself, either with a native binary or within a Docker container.
 Running jobs inside a Docker executor is supported in both cases; you can use a native